Monthly Archives: August 2016

 If schools desire well behaved and motivated students, involved parents and community support, these constituents must perceive the curricula options as appropriate.
 There is no one curriculum that is right for every student.
 The varied abilities, interests and goals of students require more than a single curriculum.
 Examination of traditional, public-school curricula show that they emphasize preparation for college.
 Elementary school curricula prepare students for the secondary curriculum, which then prepares students for higher education.
 Some school systems claim to offer alternative curricula, a few actually do, but the college preparatory curriculum prevails.
 Further, legislators and others concerned with public education want to strengthen the traditional curriculum.
 Increasing the requirements in the traditional curriculum may be proper for students with college as their goal.
 However, such efforts can make the curriculum less flexible and less relevant for students who do not intend to go to college.
 This latter group accounts for most of the students in the public schools.

 Completing high school or even some college often does not prepare one to make a positive contribution to the adult community.
 The rate of unemployment for young adults is several times higher than the rate for the general adult population.
 This would not be the case if most young adults entered the work force with a proper education.
 Leaders in business, industry and public agencies all lament the level of functional skills in young people seeking employment.
 Students need functional skills in reading, writing, and mathematics.
-Skills for problem solving, and independent learning are needed too.
-There are many life skills such as parenting skills, that are deficit in our youth.
+Skills for problem solving, critical thinking and independent learning are needed too.
+There are many life skills such as parenting skills and managing finances, that are deficit in our youth.
 Work skills such as taking directions and cooperation that are critical to success are lacking.
 Finally, there are the skills needed for employment in specific occupations.
 All of these needs can and should be met by public school programs.

 What is a proper curriculum?
 The curricula options available in public schools are important for students, their parents, and the community.
 There is wide variation in the needs and goals of these constituencies and within each of them.
 Therefore, no single curriculum is likely to be proper for every student.
 Only diverse curricula will meet the wide ranging needs and goals of public school students.
 Consumers must have input into what curricula will meet their diverse needs.
 Decisions about curricula matters should not be left solely to professional educators.
 Students, parents and representatives of the community need to participate in the decision process.
 An outline of a diverse public school curriculum follows.
 It is not a proposal but an example.
 It is simply a stimulus for thought about what a diverse curriculum might look like.